Ardeşen: Geography

 The industrial development is in the town of Ardeşen itself, which is on the coast near the mouth of the Fırtına River.
 Ardeşen has a lot of beautiful public buildings and apartment blocks.
 The busy coast road through Ardeşen leads up to Turkey's border with Georgia.
 The cuisine is like the typical Turkish menu, but there are a lot of special foods typical for the region like minci / cökelek or muhlama, to mention only some of the rich cuisine of Ardeşen.
 Ardeşen has some local radio, TV and newspapers, like Ardeşen'in Sesi.

 The income from tea growing has brought more amenities to Ardeşen but the traditional rural lifestyle persists; many of the people in the countryside are ethnic Laz and the older generations in particular continue to speak the Laz language, although their traditional clothing has disappeared with the ban on growing hemp.
 Education, however, is quite successful, with literacy rates of 97% among men and 89% among women.

-The people of Ardeşen have a reputation for their love of firearms; most people carry them and home-made small arms are a thriving trade, to such an extent that in 1991 the state established a factory here to produce them legally and try to bring the industry under control).
+The people of Ardeşen have a reputation for their love of firearms; most people tend to carry them. home-made small arms are a thriving trade, to such an extent that in 1991 the state established a factory here to produce them legally and try to bring the industry under control.
 Even the municipality logo features a picture of a mosque and a revolver.

 The municipality consists of the following 23 quarters: Bahar, Başmahalle, Cami, Düz, Elmalık, Kahveciler, Kavaklıdere, Kuzey, Merkez, Müftü, Şentepe, Yayla, Yenimahalle, Barış, Deniz, Fırtına, Çiftekavak, Işıklı, Yavuzselim, Cumhuriyet, Fatih, Konaktepe and Taşbaşı.